-Nine months after the event, I continue to receive questions about the cause of Leonard Cohen’s death.
+Long after the event, I continue to receive questions about the cause of Leonard Cohen’s death.
 I am posting about two pertinent medical issues in hopes of resolving some of the confusion.
 Please be aware that this post reveals no facts about Leonard’s death that haven’t been previously published.
 Instead, I offer a physician’s take on the available information.

 1. Leukemia, Coagulation Defects, and Falls

 Prior to Leonard’s death, it was well known that he suffered from cancer (a fact most famously reported by David Remnick in the New Yorker), and since then, reports have been published that specified the diagnosis as leukemia.1